-1. Following are definitions of terms used in the Standards of Student Conduct:

-a.
-Distribution - any form of sale, exchange, or transfer.

-b.
-Student - any currently enrolled student in credit or non-credit courses offered by Frederick Community College, including all credit, noncredit, and developmental courses offered on or off campus.

-c.
-Group of students - a number of persons who are associated with each other, but who have not been officially recognized by the Student Government Association.

-d.
-Student organization - a student organization officially recognized by the Student Government Association of Frederick Community College.

-e.
-Institution and college - Frederick Community College and all of its sites, divisions, and programs.
+- 1. Following are definitions of terms used in the Standards of Student Conduct: - a.
+Distribution any form of sale, exchange, or transfer.
+Student - any currently enrolled student in credit or parcedit courses offered by Frederick - or noncredit courses offered by Frederick Community College, including all credit, noncredit, and developmental courses offered on or off campus. - c.
+Group of students a number of persons who are associated with each other, but who have not been officially recognized by the Student Government Association. - d.
+Student organization a student organization officially recognized by the Student Government Association of Frederick Community College. - e.
+Institution and college Frederick Community College and all of its sites, divisions, and programs.

-f.
-College-sponsored activity - any activity on or off the college campus which is initiated, authorized, or supervised by the college.

-g.
-Weapon - any object or substance designed to inflict a wound, cause injury, or incapacitate, including, but not limited to, all firearms, explosives, pellet guns, sling shots, martial arts devices, brass knuckles, star knives, razors, sand clubs, nonchakus, Bowie knives, daggers or similar knives, switchblades, and chemicals such as tear gas.
+- f.
+College-sponsored activity any activity on or off the college campus which is initiated, authorized, or supervised by the college. - g.
+Weapon any object or substance designed to inflict a wound, cause injury, or incapacitate, including, but not limited to, all firearms, explosives, pellet guns, sling shots, martial arts devices, brass knuckles, star knives, razors, sand clubs, nonchakus, Bowie knives, daggers or similar knives, switchblades, and chemicals such as tear gas.